Funders Together to End Homelessness

 President & CEO

-Deborah Aubert Thomas serves as the president and CEO of Philanthropy Ohio and brings a wealth of knowledge and experience from over 28 years in the nonprofit and philanthropic sector.
-She is committed to leading and equipping Ohio philanthropy to be effective, powerful change agents in their communities.
+Deborah Aubert Thomas serves as the president and CEO of Philanthropy Ohio and brings a wealth of knowledge and experience from over 30 years in the nonprofit and philanthropic sector.
+She is committed to leading and equipping Ohio philanthropy to be effective partners for change in their communities.

 Prior to her appointment as president and CEO in August 2019, Deborah served as vice president, programs & learning from 2014 – 2019, providing vision and oversight for all Philanthropy Ohio local, regional and statewide educational programs.
 In addition, she led the organization’s strategy to apply a diversity, equity and inclusion lens to examine and execute its learning and networking programs.

 She previously served as director of grants and programs at the Princeton Area Community Foundation where she provided strategic leadership to implement a $1 million annual competitive grantmaking program.
 She also designed and implemented educational